-Monitoring and evaluation of program performance and compliance by recipients of HMGP and CDBG-MIT funds is a requirement of both HUD and FEMA.
-Monitoring program, statutory and/or regulatory requirements is the responsibility of both PRDOH and COR3.
-Each agency will adhere to their established and approved monitoring policies and agree to provide information to one another to ensure transparency and access of information.
+Monitoring and evaluation of program performance and compliance by recipients of HMGP and CDBG-MIT funds are requirements of both HUD and FEMA.
+The responsibility for monitoring program, statutory and/or regulatory requirements lies with both PRDOH and COR3.
+Each agency will adhere to their established and approved monitoring policies and agree to provide information to one another to ensure transparency and access to information.

-Recipients of federal dollars are responsible for carrying out their programs to meet program compliance requirements, including monitoring their project administrators, contractors, and subcontractors.
+Recipients of federal funds are responsible for carrying out their programs to meet program compliance requirements, including monitoring their project administrators, contractors, and subcontractors.
 When projects are selected and subrecipients execute agreements with PRDOH for this Program, additional information on monitoring requirements will be provided.
 Subrecipients should refer to the monitoring guidelines of the specific program under which the Global Match Strategy project will be implemented.

-COR3, as the grantee of the HMGP funds, has a primary responsibility for project management and accountability of funds as indicated in the Code of Federal Regulations, 44 C.F.R. § 206.438.
-COR3 will ensure that the subrecipient meets all program and administrative requirements.
-As such, project monitoring begins after a notice of award is submitted by FEMA to COR3.
+COR3, as the grantee of the HMGP funds, holds the primary responsibility for project management and fund accountability, as indicated in the Code of Federal Regulations, 44 C.F.R. § 206.438.
+COR3 will ensure subrecipients meet all program and administrative requirements.
+As such, project monitoring begins after FEMA submits a notice of award to COR3.
 This notice of award includes an approval letter, an obligation document, and EHP award conditions and/or other conditions.
-The monitoring has been overseeing the activities related but not limited to SOW implementation, budget incurred cost, and schedule or period in which the activities included in the approved SOW will be performed.
-It is the subrecipient's responsibility to meet EHP compliance, and project state and federal law compliance.
+Monitoring oversees the activities related, but not limited to, SOW implementation, budget incurred cost, and the schedule or period in which the activities included in the approved SOW will be performed.
+It is the subrecipient's responsibility to meet EHP compliance and comply with state and federal laws.